 More about: Prague Jewish Quarter Tours

-The old Jewish quarter of Prague, also known as Josefov, is located in the Old Town in the north of the capital and is one of the main tourist attractions of Prague.
-It really is no longer a neighborhood itself, but it preserves its essence and its history dating from the tenth century to the twentieth century when this neighborhood was affected by the sanitation of the city and lost much of their houses.
+The old Jewish quarter of Prague, also known as Josefov, is located in the old city north of the capital and is one of the main tourist attractions of Prague.
+It is not really a neighborhood anymore, but it preserves its essence and its history that dates back from the 10th century to the 20th century when this neighborhood was affected by the sanitation works of the city and lost most of its houses.

 Today the most important vestiges of the history of the Jewish community, which became one of the largest in Europe, are preserved.
 What remains is the Jewish cemetery and the six synagogues that are still standing, many of them are still active.
 To know this piece of history of the city of Prague it is best to take a guided tour and for this I leave you all the information below.